 2. Good Nutrition at the Right Times.
 It’s no surprise that a smart and healthy diet will benefit your HRV, but something many of us may not realize is that the timing of your food intake can affect it as well.
 Your body functions better when it knows what’s coming and regular eating patterns help maintain your circadian rhythm.
 Additionally, not eating close to bedtime (within 3-4 hours) will improve the quality of your sleep by allowing your body to focus on other restorative processes instead of digestion.

 3. Hydrate.
 Your level of hydration determines the volume of your blood, and the more liquid you have in your system the easier it is for blood to circulate and deliver oxygen and nutrients to your body.
 Drinking close to an ounce of water per each pound that you weigh is a good daily goal.
+On average, when WHOOP members log that they are sufficiently hydrated their HRV increases by 3 milliseconds.

 5. Sleep Well & Consistently.
 Getting all the sleep your body needs is a great start, but equally as important is making an effort to go to sleep and wake up at regular times each day.
 Sleep consistency will boost your HRV by helping to sustain your circadian rhythm, and also enables you to spend more time in REM and deep sleep.